Mina Tolu: Recognition

 Mina Tolu was nominated and won the student award at the first LGBTQIA Community Awards in Malta, 2014.
 Their twin, Ludo Tolu, won the same award.
 In the same year, they were awarded Kokka Attiva by the University Student Council for their work as a student at the University of Malta and was nominated for a JCI Malta young leader award.

 Personal life

 Tolu is non-binary and uses they/them pronouns in English and masculine pronouns in Maltese.

+Their father, Giancarlo Tolu, is a sportsman who has represented Malta in international bowling competitions.